FlowFuse/website/src/blog/2023/05/flowforge-1-7-released.md

 ## Presenting Remote Node-RED Editor Access for Devices

 We are excited to introduce a new feature that will simplify the process of debugging and developing flows for devices.
-Our latest feature, "Editing Flows on Devices," allows users to access the editor directly on their device without the need for complex network configurations or firewalls.
+Our latest feature, "Editing Flows on Devices" allows users to access the editor directly on their device without the need for complex network configurations or firewalls.
 This feature will significantly improve the user experience, making it easier and more efficient to work with devices.

+This update is a part of our ongoing commitment to making FlowForge the best possible solution for developing your Node-RED flows, no matter where they're running.
+In fact, as part of our last release 1.6, we already introduced the feature: ["Access Node-RED logs from remote devices"](../../04/flowforge-1-6-released/#access-node-red-logs-from-remote-devices).
+This feature made it easy for users to troubleshoot and debug.
+Building on that, we've taken the next step, and it's now possible to access the Device Editor.

 <iframe width="560" height="315" src="https://youtu.be/dQw4w9WgXcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>